danthecoder40/phpcrud/README.md

 ## About this project

-a simple php project to insert data into database
+a simple php project to insert data into  a database